gdgsacramento/raffleapp-angular/README.md

 ## Deploying to Firebase

 Just run `firebase deploy` to deploy a new version of the app.
+In case of error, run `firebase login --reauth ` first.

 ## Further help